-On a single four-socket server with the newest Intel® Xeon® processor E7-4870 and VMware® vSphereTM 5.0, we ran 12 database applications simultaneously, each with an 80GB database and in its own virtual machine.
+On a single four-socket server with the newest Intel® Xeon® processor E7-4870 and VMware® vSphereTM 5.0, we ran four large database applications simultaneously, each with a 200GB database and in its own virtual machine.
 All delivered strong and consistent performance-and the server had plenty of capacity for future growth.

-VIRTUALIZATION ROBUST ENOUGH TO SCALE WITH YOUR APPLICATIONS
+VIRTUALIZATION ROBUST ENOUGH TO SCALE WITH YOUR LARGE APPLICATIONS